chrysante/csp/README.md

 #  RTTI library for fast visitation, pattern matching and multiple dispatch

-This is a support library I've written for my compiler project.
+This is a support library I originally wrote for my compiler project.
 It is inspired by LLVM's RTTI, but goes a step further by allowing `std::variant`-like `visit` expressions.

 The setup of the RTTI-data is a bit involved, so before scaring you off,